Cuba has released some of 53 'political' prisoners, U.S. says

 The thaw in relations with Cuba after five decades of hostility, would end one source of tension between the United States and the many nations in Latin America with ties to the island.

 On Tuesday, Obama discussed Cuba with Mexican President Enrique Pena Nieto during a White House meeting.
-Pena Nieto pledged that his country would be a "tireless supporter" of the move to normalize relations.
+Pena Nieto pledged that his country would be a "tireless supporter" of the move to normalise relations.

 (Reporting by Arshad Mohammed, Patricia Zengerle and Matt Spetalnick in Washington and Nelson Acosta in Havana; Editing by Jason Szep, Richard Chang and Gunna Dickson)